Short-handed Florida stuns No. 6 Tennessee 75-49

 GAINESVILLE, Fla.
+(AP) — Florida’s best performance of the season — maybe even of coach Mike White’s six-year tenure — came without three starters.

-(AP) — Noah Locke scored 14 points, Tyree Appleby added 13 and short-handed Florida stunned No. 6 Tennessee 75-49 on Tuesday night.
+Noah Locke scored 14 points, Tyree Appleby added 13 and the short-handed Gators stunned No. 6 Tennessee in dominating fashion, 75-49 on Tuesday night.

-Tre Mann chipped in 12 points for the Gators, who got unexpected help from several bench guys to offset being without three of their best four players.
-Guard Scottie Lewis (COVID-19 protocols) and forward Colin Castleton (ankle) missed the game.
+Tre Mann chipped in 12 points for Florida, which got unexpected help from several bench guys to offset being without guard Scottie Lewis (COVID-19 protocols) and forward Colin Castleton (ankle).

-But forward Omar Payne, starting for the first time in nearly a year, finished with nine points, nine rebounds and five blocked shots for Florida (7-4, 4-3 Southeastern Conference).
+Forward Omar Payne, starting for the first time in nearly a year, finished with nine points, nine rebounds and five blocked shots for the Gators (7-4, 4-3 Southeastern Conference).

+“It was my opportunity to shine,” Payne said.
+“I’m capable of doing it, so I should be doing it every day.”

 Seldom-used subs Jason Jitoboh, Osayi Osifo, Niels Lane and Ques Glover also delivered quality minutes against the SEC’s top team.
+Jitoboh had three rebounds, a block and a steal.
+Osifo finished with four points and six boards.
+Lane added six points and five rebounds.
+And Glover chipped in 10 points and three steals.

 The Volunteers (10-2, 4-2) had a woeful shooting performance and were equally ineffective on the other end.
 Florida, which spent the last month slowly tweaking its offense to overcome the loss of standout forward Keyontae Johnson — who collapsed on the court in early December and is likely out for the season — pounded Tennessee inside.